OlisaNsonwu/diyar/README.md

 ## Overview

-Record linkage and distinguishing between index, duplicate and recurrent events is a common task in epidemiological analysis and other fields of research, particularly as part of a case definition.
+Record linkage and distinguishing between index, duplicate and recurrent events are common tasks in epidemiological analyses and other fields of research, particularly as part of a case definition.
 Implementing these in `R` can be complex and challenging.
 The `diyar` package provides a convenient and flexible way of doing these in `R`.